-There are sometimes some interesting rivalries in science.
-Newton and Hooke had a rivalry so strong that when Hooke died, Newton had all of Hooke’s his portraits burnt.
+There are some interesting rivalries in science.
+Newton and Hooke had a rivalry so strong that when Hooke died, Newton had all of Hooke’s portraits burnt.
 Einstein had a rivalry with himself – basically discovering a branch of science called quantum mechanics and then spending his life trying to disprove it.
-But there are no greater rivalries than that of Nicola Tesla (the one the cars and named after) and Thomas Edison (the person who invented the lightbulb).
+But there has been no greater rivalry than that of Nicola Tesla (the one the cars are named after) and Thomas Edison (the person who invented the light bulb).

 Things to remember:

-2 - IN DC all of the electron flow around the circuit like you would expect them to.
+2 In DC (or direct current), all of the electrons flow around the circuit as you would expect them to.
 This is the type of electricity you get in batteries, and it is really useful for things like phones and computers.
 They almost always need a DC supply and so most of them have to convert the AC they get from the plug into DC.

-What does this have to do with the National Gird?
-Well, we still use Teslas AC in our national grid today – let’s take a look at it.
+What does this have to do with the National Grid?
+Well, we still use Tesla's AC in our National Grid today – let’s take a look at it.

 The important parts to remember in this image are:

-1 - Those black boxes are called transformers, and they change the voltage up and down.
-A high voltage will make it very efficient to send the electricity a long way, but it needs to be moved back down so it can be sued by your house.
+1 Those dark grey boxes are called transformers, and they change the voltage up and down.
+A high voltage will make it very efficient to send the electricity a long way, but it needs to be moved back down so it can be used in your house.

 2 The voltage in the 'high tension' wires is about 400,000 V and in your home, it is about 230 V.